marz1877/LRCv2/README.md

 # lrc_SyncedLyrics_v2
 Draft for format specs of lrc(SyncedLyric) v2.
 Please contribute

-Will need a WYSIWYG editor if someone is using every feature. file extension - .lrc, .music, as metadata purposes - lyrics, kareoke with time and pitch, Chords, meaning, translation
+Will need a WYSIWYG editor if someone is using every feature. file extension - .lrc, .music, or add it to metadata purposes - lyrics, kareoke with time and pitch, Chords, meaning, translation

-These features are not too much for creating .lrc all can be automated except meaning and translation.
-Speech Recognition can time the lyrics.
-Chords can be automated too.
+All features for creating .lrc can be automated except Meaning.
+Synced Lyrics can be retrived or Speech Recognition can time lyrics.
+Chords can be automated (using software like Riffstation) or retrived from server.
-Vocal Melody can be exracted automatedlly.
-Isolate the vocal range and then that file can be used to generate to midi.
+Vocal Melody can be exracted automatedlly using free software like melody.ml to Isolate the vocal range and covert it to MIDI using https://github.com/DamRsn/NeuralNote.
+Translation retrived or can be automated using Google Translate.

 ## 0 Player to read filename with type speficied